byui-cse/cse251-course/overview/using_ms_teams.md

 ![](../site/banner.png)
 ***

-# Microsoft Teams
+# Slack

-Microsoft Teams is cloud-based team collaboration software that is part of the Office 365 suite of applications.
-The core capabilities in Microsoft Teams include business messaging, calling, video meetings and file sharing.
+Slack is cloud-based team collaboration software.
+The core capabilities in Slack include business messaging, calling, video meetings and file sharing.

-You can download MS Teams from: [Download Page](https://teams.microsoft.com/downloads)
+You can download Slack from: [Download Page](https://slack.com/downloads/windows)

-The Teams group for this course can be found on the home page in I-Learn.
+The Slack group for this course can be found in the course.

 ## Channels